truckershitch/cncjs-pendant-gamepad/README.md

 * accessTokenLifetime <lifetime>: How long the access token should be generated, can generally be ignored.
 In seconds or a time span string (default: 30d)
 * --help: bring up a help listing of all options

-You directly run cncjs-pendant-ps3 from the command line using  `<path-to-cncjs-pendant-ps3>/cncjs-pendant-ps3 -p //dev/xxx` where xxx is the device on the server that connects to your CNC controller (Grbl, Marlin, etc), such as /dev/ttyUSB0 or /dev/ACM0, yyy.
+You directly run cncjs-pendant-ps3 from the command line using  `<path-to-cncjs-pendant-ps3>/cncjs-pendant-ps3 -p /dev/xxx` (or if using a local copy, you can run it from the project directory using `node bin/cncjs-pendant-ps3 -p /dev/xxx`) where xxx is the device on the server that connects to your CNC controller (Grbl, Marlin, etc), such as /dev/ttyUSB0 or /dev/ACM0, yyy.
 You may need other options, such as -b (baud rate) or -t (controller type) - see above.
 Note that the pendent device will be automatically detected and is not provided as an option to cnc-pendant-ps3.

 _cmidgley note:_ Changing controller type does not yet adjust the gcode commands and thereby does not work across all controllers.
 The original pendant code was tied to grbl, and this fork will likely become tied to marlin, unless time can be found to switch to a more generic (likely configuration file) based system.